-Michaelmas 2004

-J. M. E. Hyland
+Michaelmas 2005 J. M. E. Hyland

-This sheet contains Basic Questions, which focus on the examinable component of the course, together with Additional Questions for those wishing to take things further.
+The Basic Questions are cover examinable material from the course.
+The Additional Questions are for those wishing to take things a bit further.
 The questions are not all equally difficult; I have tried to ensure that the hardest appear amongst the Additional Questions.

+The sheet is a minor modification of last year's sheet, itself based on sheets prepared for an earlier version of this course by Gabriel Paternain.

-The sheet is a modification of Gabriel Paternain's sheet from last year.
-I welcome comments and corrections which can be sent to m.hyland@dpmms.cam.ac.uk.
+I welcome both comments and corrections which can be sent to m.hyland@dpmms.cam.ac.uk.